edubois/judymatch/README.md

 https://github.com/edubois/judymatch

-Don't forget to pull submodules: git submodule update -i
+Don't forget to pull submodules:

+git submodule update -i

 To test my current solution that uses DCT as a LSH function (not very good, I will write on my blog why very soon):

-Edit you default.sconf, fill with the right libraries and path, then:
+Edit you default.sconf, fill with the right libraries and paths, then:

 scons mode=release unittest